laserpants/update-deep/examples/todo-list/README.md

                          └──────────────┘   |
 ```

-On th right, the `Data.TodoItem` module defines the `TodoItem` type
+On the right, the `Data.TodoItem` module defines the `TodoItem` type

 ```elm
 type alias TodoItem = { text : String }